Fairness in penalty shootouts: Is it worth using dynamic sequences?: Introduction

-In our opinion, with the increasing use of information technology in a soccer game such as the video assistant referee (VAR), the fairness of penalty shootouts will probably emerge as a topic of controversy in the future, and some alternative mechanisms will be tested on the field.
-Even though the Alternating ($ABBA$) sequence has been found to provide no advantage for any player in a tennis tiebreak \citep{Cohen-ZadaKrumerShapir2018}, and Monte Carlo simulations show that it substantially mitigates the bias in soccer \citep{DelGiudice2019}, this is not the only solution to ensure fairness. \citet{Palacios-Huerta2012} has argued to follow the Prouhet-Thue-Morse sequence, where the first $n$ moves are mirrored in the next $n$.
-Recent suggestions include the Catch-up rule \citep{BramsIsmail2018}, its variant called the Adjusted Catch-up rule \citep{Csato2020a}, and the Behind-first rule \citep{AnbarciSunUnver2019}.
+An alternative mechanism, the Alternating ($ABBA$) rule, has already been trialled in some matches \citep{Csato2021c}.
+Even though this sequence does not favour any player in a tennis tiebreak \citep{Cohen-ZadaKrumerShapir2018}, and Monte Carlo simulations show that it substantially mitigates the bias in soccer \citep{DelGiudice2019}, there are other suggestions to improve fairness. \citet{Palacios-Huerta2012} has argued to follow the \href{https://en.wikipedia.org/wiki/Thue\%E2\%80\%93Morse_sequence}{Prouhet--Thue--Morse sequence}, where the first $2^n$ moves are mirrored in the next $2^n$, hence the shooting order becomes $A|B|BA|BAAB|BAABABBA\dots$.
+Recent proposals include the Catch-up rule \citep{BramsIsmail2018}, its variant called the Adjusted Catch-up rule \citep{Csato2021c}, and the Behind-first rule \citep{AnbarciSunUnver2021}.

-We contribute to the topic by evaluating all these mechanisms in three different probabilistic models that reflect the potential advantage of the team kicking the first penalty.
-Besides summarising probably all findings of the previous literature on penalty shootout rules, this comprehensive review attempts to quantify the fairness of seven different designs and to consider other aspects such as the probability of reaching the sudden death stage, or the complexity of each rule.
-Wherever possible, analytical proofs are provided for the conjectures derived from numerical calculations as Propositions~\ref{Prop31} and \ref{Prop32} illustrate.
+We contribute to the topic by evaluating several penalty shootout mechanisms (policy options) in a reasonable mathematical model (state of nature), which reflects the potential advantage of the team kicking the first penalty.
+In particular, a standard approach from the literature is adopted \citep{VandebroekMcCannVroom2018, LambersSpieksma2021}, namely, the team lagging behind is assumed to score with a lower probability.

-From the plethora of interesting findings, the following results are worth underlining.
-The Catch-up rule turns out to be inferior compared to the straightforward Alternating ($ABBA$) rule as it does not yield any gain in fairness but it is more complex.
-On the other hand, the Behind-first mechanism---that alternates the shooting order but guarantees the first penalty to the team lagging behind in each round---somewhat overperforms them concerning fairness, which can be improved further by compensating the second-mover in the sudden death based on an idea of \citet{Csato2020a}.
-This Adjusted Behind-first rule, introduced in the current work, emerges as a promising alternative to the standard design.

-Why is such an extensive but abstract study necessary?
-Firstly, empirical results are often disputed due to problems with the selection and the size of the datasets.
-Secondly, the mechanisms proposed recently have never been implemented in practice.
-Thirdly, since field experiments take a long time to carry out, it would be beneficial to filter out poor alternative mechanisms and save the resources for theoretically attractive policy changes.